hoseinmrh/Suicide-Detection/README.md

-## Suicide Detection From User Input (Persian and English currently)
+## Suicide Detection From User Input

 <h4>In this project we are using different machine learning and deep learning model to detect if a message is suicidal or not</h4>
 <hr>